 Signing this slip does not mean you are committing to a funeral with this funeral director.

-Money to pay for a funeral may come from:
+Money to pay for a funeral could come from:

-Funeral insurance is regulated by the Commonwealth through the Life Insurance Act 1995 and Australian Securities and Investment Commission Act 2001.
-Funeral insurance policies fall under the jurisdiction of the Australian Prudential Regulatory Authority and the Australian Securities and Investment Commission (ASIC).
+Funeral insurance is regulated by the Commonwealth through the Life Insurance Act 1995 and Australian Securities and Investments Commission Act 2001.
+Funeral insurance policies fall under the jurisdiction of the Australian Prudential Regulatory Authority and the Australian Securities and Investments Commission (ASIC).

-Complaints received by Fair Trading about funeral insurance mostly concern excessive premiums, inadequate disclosure of total costs and a loss of coverage resulting from missed payments.
+Complaints received by Fair Trading about funeral insurance are mostly for excessive premiums, inadequate disclosure of total costs and a loss of coverage resulting from missed payments.
 Regular payments are required for insurance so that if something goes wrong you can make a claim.

 ASIC has produced a factsheet on insurance which points out that it is not a savings so:

-For a copy of the factsheet, go to the MoneySmart section of the ASIC website http://www.moneysmart.gov.au/.
+Go to the MoneySmart section of the ASIC website for a copy of the factsheet.

-Some people are concerned with excessive expenditure on wreaths and floral tributes.
-An alternative to this is to organise a collection for a named charity or other deserving cause by stating "family flowers only" or "no flowers by request – donation to. . .”
+If you’re concerned with excessive spending on wreaths and floral tributes you could organise a collection for a named charity or other deserving cause by stating "family flowers only" or "no flowers by request – donation to. . .”

-Some of the traditional 'family firm' funeral directors have been purchased by much larger companies which will then continue to trade under the old name but may offer a different range of services.
-The new owners may not be disclosed on shop signs or letterheads.
+Some of the traditional 'family firm' funeral directors have been purchased by much larger companies.
+When this happens, they might continue to trade under the old name but offer a different range of services.
+They also do not need to disclose this information on shop signs or letterheads.
 Never be afraid to ask about ownership if it is an issue for you.